zcash/halo2/book/src/background/curves.md

   $(x, y) = (xZ^2, yZ^3, Z)$ where the curve is rescaled by $Z^6$ instead of $Z^3$, and this representation has even more efficient arithmetic but no unified/complete formulae.
 * We can easily compare two curve points $(X_1, Y_1, Z_1)$ and $(X_2, Y_2, Z_2)$ for
-  equality in the homogenous projective coordinate space by "homogenizing" their Z-coordinates; the checks become $X_1 Z_2 = X_2 Z_1$ and $Y_1 Z_2 = Y_2 Z_1$.
+  equality in the homogeneous projective coordinate space by "homogenizing" their Z-coordinates; the checks become $X_1 Z_2 = X_2 Z_1$ and $Y_1 Z_2 = Y_2 Z_1$.

 ## Curve endomorphisms